Pradaksha/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

 To write a Python program to read one string and one integer from the user and print the entered values.

 ## ALGORITHM

-Start the program.
+1.Start the program.
-Prompt the user to input a string.
+2.Prompt the user to input a string.
-Prompt the user to input an integer (using type conversion).
+3.Prompt the user to input an integer (using type conversion).
-Print both the entered string and integer.
+4.Print both the entered string and integer.
-End the program.
+5.End the program.

 ## PROGRAM
 ```python